Shalva Natelashvili: Political career

 On 13 June 2002, in a surprise move, Natelashvili announced that he would not seek the chairmanship of Tbilisi City Assembly, instead supporting another opposition leader, future President Mikheil Saakashvili, whose United National Movement finished in 2nd place.
 The decision was controversial, as the chairmanship of Tbilisi City Assembly was seen as a powerful platform from which to criticize the government, and was perceived as providing a great leverage for its holder in the run-up to the 2003 Georgian parliamentary election.
 Natelashvili's supporters believed that he wasted a great opportunity to further boost popularity of his party.
 Many have opined that Natelashvili renounced the chairmanship because he "was only talk and unable to do the real work".

 In 2003, Natelashvili and the Georgian Labour Party acquired seats in Parliament with 12.5% of votes.
 The party was not allowed to use its mandate, as an authorized institution illegally dissolved the parliament in the aftermath of the Rose Revolution.
 The rerun of the elections in 2004 was fraudulent, which left the party without the mandates.
 The European Court of Human Rights recognized the Georgian Labour Party and Natelashvili as the victim of the falsified elections in its decision dated 8 July 2008.

 In November 2007, Natelashvili led the anti-governmental protest rallies and the demonstrations were forcefully dissolved.
 Natelashvili's house and the party were raided by special forces and searched.
 The party leader had to flee for several days while the prosecutor's office accused Natelashvili of state treason and organizing mass unrest.
 The government revoked all its allegations after the international community and the US ambassador to Georgia, John F. Tefft, intervened and cancelled the arrest warrant.

 As a result of the conflict surrounding the presidential elections of 5 January 2008, the Central Election Commission of Georgia declared that Natelashvili only gathered 6.5 per cent of the votes.
 The Georgian Labour Party cleared the election threshold in the parliamentary elections of 2008 and won the mandates in the parliament, despite the large-scale election fraud.
 Nonetheless, the Georgian Labour Party decided to boycott the parliamentary sessions in protest of the ballot fraud.

 On 1 October 2012, Georgian billionaire Bidzina Ivanishvili's party, the Georgian Dream, took power in Tbilisi.
 This placed increased pressure on the Georgian Labour Party.

+In the 2020 Georgian parliamentary elections, the GLP secured 1 percent of the vote and won one seat that went to Natelashvili.
+Following the first rounds of the vote, Natelashvili and the GLP commenced a boycott against the vote alongside eight other opposition parties.
+They alleged that the election was rigged and that the parliament was elected as a result of fraudulent actions.

+On 10 February 2022, Natelashvili announced that he would end his boycott of the Georgian legislature and reenter parliament.
+This move came as the Parliament of Georgia was set to vote on Natelashvili's termination from parliament.
+On 15 February 2022, Natelashvili and two other MPs were formally terminated by the Parliament of Georgia..